emartech/librato-api/README.md

     // not everything is explicitly supported yet, but you can do generic requests like this libratoApi.apiRequest(['alerts', 123], { name: 'myalert', ... }, { method: 'PUT' })

+# CLI Tool

+This package installs a CLI tool named "librato" into your global or package bin-dir.

+You have to export LIBRATO_USER and LIBRATO_TOKEN for authentication to work.

+    $ export LIBRATO_USER='...'
+    $ export LIBRATO_TOKEN='...'
+    $ librato help
+    $ librato list-metrics
+    $ ...

+Warning: This tool is very new and little tested.

+TODO: Describe the tool's configuration-directory feature.